inducer/pyublas/README_SETUP.txt

 ---

 MSVC users can build using boost bjam.
-Unpack boost in a parallel directory to pyublas and then run bjam in the pyubls directory.
+Unpack boost in a parallel directory to pyublas and then run bjam in the pyublas directory.
 A subdirectory named "pyublas" will be created with the files required for the Python extension module.